-We have evaluated management's consideration of impairment triggers through performing our own independent assessment which has included:
+We have evaluated management's consideration of impairment triggers through performing our own independent assessment, which has included;

-Assessing the overall financial performance of the Group to identify any indicators of impairment as a result of poor financial performance.

-Considering other information gathered during the course of our audits of components and assessing whether there are any other indicators of impairment, as well as considering other factors that could indicate increased impairment risk such as regulatory change.

-Considering the market capitalisation of the Group at year end and comparing this to the carrying value of the investments.
+- Considering the market capitalisation of the group at year end and comparing this to the carrying value of the investment. - Assessing the overall financial performance of the group to identify any indicators of impairment as a result of poor financial performance. - Considering other information gathered during the course of our audits of components and assessing whether there are any other indicators of impairment. - Comparing the carrying value of the investment to the carrying value of the underlying net assets.